opinner/Articles/README.md

 THis part covers more advanced map-making and is still under construction

 * [**Regional maps with Cartopy**](Articles/CartopyRegionalMaps.ipynb)
-Collections of examples of ready-made Cartopy maps of various regions.
+Collections of examples of ready-made Cartopy map set ups of various regions.

 * [**IBSCO data in python**](Articles/blob/main/Articles/IBSCO_data_in_Python.ipynb)
-Load high-resolution IBSCO bathymetry data of the Southern Ocean and display it with python
+Load high-resolution IBSCO bathymetry data of the Southern Ocean and display it with Python To highlight the high resolution, the map is shaded to also show small topographic changes.

 * [**Southern Ocean Climate Modes**](Articles/Plotting_Southern_Ocean_Climate_Modes.ipynb)
 Read-in of data from the SAM and ONI climate mode index, Calculation of the SEI index and plot all 3.